After this lecture, students will be able to:

-- Understand the evolution of the internet and web
+- explain the evolution of the internet and web

-- Explore how the web works behind the scenes
+- describe how the web works behind the scenes

 BMC201 - Web Technology